- Published on

 So, how does weight loss fit into this picture?
 Here are a few potential reasons why you might experience yellow stool while trying to lose weight:

-- Dietary Changes: Drastic changes in your diet, especially when focusing on low-fat or high-fiber options, can affect your digestive system.
-A sudden increase in fiber can sometimes lead to changes in stool color and consistency.
-Similarly, a very low-fat diet might reduce the amount of bile needed for digestion, potentially leading to yellow stool.
+- Dietary Changes: Drastic changes in your diet, especially when focusing on low-fat or high-fibre options, can affect your digestive system.
+A sudden increase in fibre can sometimes lead to changes in stool colour and consistency.
+Similarly, a very low-fat diet might reduce the amount of bile needed for digestion, potentially leading to yellower stool.

 Other Potential Causes of Yellow Stool